Magnetic Excitations of a Half-Filled Tl-based Cuprate: Discussion

 Fitting parameters extracted from the Hubbard model allow us to place Tl2504 within the broader context of cuprate materials.
 Based on the key energy scale in correlated systems, reflected by the $U/t$ ratio, Tl2504 is classified as a moderately correlated compound with $U/t = 6.91$, in contrast to more strongly correlated systems such as LCO, where $U/t = 9.79$ is obtained.

 Figure~\ref{Fig4} presents the correlation strength $U/t$ alongside the zone-boundary magnon energy $E_{\mathrm{ZB}}$, which reflects the influence of four-body interactions~\cite{delannoy_low-energy_2009,ivashko_damped_2017,dalla_piazza_unified_2012}.
 Remarkably, the ratio of these two energy scales is nearly constant across a wide range of cuprates.
 Recent studies have shown that $E_{\mathrm{ZB}}$ correlates with the energy of the Cu $3d_{z^2}$ orbital and with the distance to the apical oxygen~\cite{peng_influence_2017,moretti_sala_energy_2011}, indicating that the apical oxygen distance primarily controls the in-plane correlation strength.
+This suggests that realistic models of cuprates include also out-of-plane orbitals~\cite{weber_apical_2010,sakakibara_two-orbital_2010}.
+Indeed, three-orbital Hubbard models have successfully described the magnon physics of cuprates~\cite{wang_magnon_2018,kung_characterizing_2016,spalek_superconductivity_2022}.